 “I don’t like being in cars.
 But I knew that you wouldn’t want to go on the cruiser so I didn’t even bring an extra helmet.”

 He brought up the carjacking in which his wife died and I didn’t know whether or not to acknowledge that I knew the story.
-But I understood in a disconcerting way that even though he was obviously still battling some form of PTSD, he’d got in the car with me.
+But I understood disconcertingly that even though he was still battling some form of PTSD, he’d got in the car with me.
 For me.
 And the security of his gun was the only thing he could lean on to stay calm.
 He turned to walk away looking defeated and I felt bad.
 I called after him.

 “Hey, is that your idea of an apology?”

 He turned back, flung his arms out, and said, “I’m sorry.”